 It would appear also that much work is still in progress for 2013, would it not be possible to address these concerns with industry prior to the next revision.

-I am not sure the purpose of the guide and how to use it is immediately clear.
+I am not sure the purpose of the guide and how to use it is not immediately clear.
 I was looking for a simple one paragraph statement at the beginning to tell me, who it is written for, what it is trying to achieve, why it has been written and its limitations.
 Without something like this I may never get past the first couple of pages.
 Section 1 is too wordy for me to get a quick understanding of what it’s about.
 Keep section 1 of course but something short put in front would help people like me.

 I've had a look at SOME of this - limited time for reading such a weighty tome !
 I find it very good technically - right on the money actually - couldn't fault it.
 I think it's very comprehensive too - everything's in there.